bpinto/bpinto.github.com/_posts/2013-01-17-janky-the-forgotten-tool.markdown

 JANKY_GITHUB_PASSWORD: Password for the GitHub user.
 {% endhighlight %}

-There are two variables that apparently should be configured with the same value, and this token value is obtained by using the one that comes in the following curl command response:
+There are two variables that apparently should be configured with the same value, and the token value is obtained by using the one that comes in the following curl command response:

 {% highlight bash %}
 ➜ curl -u USERNAME:PASSWORD -d '{ "scopes": [ "repo:status" ], "note": "janky" }' \